 The following cost-saving measures go into effect for consumers in 2014:

 - An online competitive health insurance marketplace.
 The marketplace offers a choice of policies that meet benefit and consumer costs set by the government.
-The Open Enrollment period for 2015 coverage is November 15, 2014 to February 15, 2015.

 The marketplace (or health insurance exchange) is open to people who don’t have health insurance and to those who have insurance but want to make a change in their coverage.
 The policies are offered by private companies and include a set of benefits known as “essential health benefits.”
 These benefits include many preventive care services, hospital visits, maternity and newborn care, prescription drugs, mental health, and recovery from substance abuse.

 Most Americans can make one application to the marketplace that allows them to compare the health insurance policies they are eligible for in their state side by side.
 For more information and to enroll, visit www.healthcare.gov or call toll-free 800.318.2596.

 - Tax credits making health insurance more affordable.
 Middle-income individuals and families who are between 100 and 400 percent of the poverty line and unable to obtain affordable health insurance from another source will be eligible for tax credits, as well as affordable copayments, coinsurance, and deductibles.

 - Increased access to Medicaid.
 Anyone who earns less than 133 percent of the poverty level ($14,000 for an individual and $29,000 for a family of four) can enroll in Medicaid.